 *4.5% for loans greater than $50,000, 6.5% for loans less than $50,000

 US military academy graduates founded this angel investment group, which prides itself on investing in veteran-owned startups.
 They have particular interest in veteran business owners who graduated from a military academy.

-Per their website, Hivers and Strivers invests between $250,000 and $1 million in a startup, and their members generally serve as board members.
+Per their website, Hivers and Strivers invests between $200,000 and $500,000 in a startup, and their members generally serve as board members.

 Many franchises offer unique benefits for vets, including lower starting costs and special financing options.
 You can find a directory of these businesses at VetFran, but here’s two quick standouts:

 - 7-Eleven Veterans Franchising.
 With 7-Eleven Veterans Franchising, you can get up to 20% off your initial franchise fee (that’s a max of $50,000).
 Plus, you can get up to 65% of your financing through 7-Eleven, as well as undefined “special financing.”